y-du/simple-conf-manager/README.md

 - `ext_aft_crt` exit the script after config file creation, set to `False` if execution should continue.

-- `pers_def` if a key's value is removed from the config file and a default value exists write back the default value, set to `False` if the value is to remain empty.
+- `pers_def` if a key's value is removed from the config file and a default value exists write back the default value, if the value is to remain empty set to `False`.

 #### Setting and getting values